 - Past medical bills – TBI requires many rounds of testing and doctor’s visits.
 It may involve surgery.
 It usually requires physical and occupational therapy.
 There may be long hospital stays involved.

-- Future medical bills – Sadly, most TBI require long-term medical care.
+- Future medical bills – Sadly, most TBIs require long-term medical care.
 You may be filling prescriptions for the rest of your life.
-You will have to undergo MRI and other tests for the rest of your life and you may need future surgeries or therapy.
+You will have to undergo an MRI and other tests for the rest of your life, and you may need future surgeries or therapy.
 Someone should pay for these future medical bills.

 - Lost wages (past and future)

 If you suffer a TBI, you are going to suffer lost wages.
 You have already missed a lot of work, or you may have lost your job due to the inability to perform.
 You probably can’t return to your prior career if the TBI is significant enough.
 These lost wages count in the calculated damages.
 The court will look to see how much your earnings would have been without the TBI.
 They will compare this figure to your earnings following the TBI.

 Georgia does allow for damages for pain and suffering.
 The pain you will experience due to a TBI will be immense.
 So will the suffering.
 The suffering is not limited to you.
 Your family may have a claim for pain and suffering since they will surely experience this as well.